Marketing and Communication

 MediaHub is a proprietary university video player that allows users to upload, store and display media on their university websites.
 Mediahub allows videos to be viewed in places where YouTube is blocked, such as China and K-12 schools.

-If your video does not have captions, you can have captions added in compliance with the American Disabilities Act.
+If your video does not have captions, you can have captions added in compliance with federal and state accessibility regulations.
 This is required by law.

 The university has a YouTube channel with playlists.
 YouTube is the second largest search engine and reaches more people than Mediahub.
 We suggest posting to both.